Gawronek69/IBM_DataScience_Course/README.md

-Here lies ipnyb files required for the last module of IBM Data Science course on Coursera (The presentation was required)
+Here lies ipnyb files required for the last module of IBM Data Science course on Coursera <br>
+(The presentation was required)